sherbann/socialSiteApp/README.md

-# Week 7 - FaceAche Social App Example

-Social Card project example solution
+# Social Site Florentin and Naaz